-This fiscal 2015 plan recommends funding for recurring environmental, transportation, and open space capital expenditures.
-Given the economic downturn over the last several years, the plan recommends no significant funding for non-recurring capital expenditures.
+This fiscal 2016 plan recommends funding for recurring environmental, transportation, and open space capital expenditures.
+Given ongoing budget pressures, the plan recommends no significant funding for non-recurring capital expenditures.

 Role of the New Jersey Commission on Capital Budgeting and Planning